Tahir Pasha (Egypt): Acting Ottoman Governor of Egypt

 After Koca Hüsrev Mehmed Pasha fled, Tahir assumed the government.
-The local judges confirmed him as kaymakam (acting governor) on 6 May 1806, largely because his Albanian troops were very loyal to him.
+The local judges confirmed him as kaymakam (acting governor) on 6 May 1803, largely because his Albanian troops were very loyal to him.

 On May 19 there was a disturbance that resulted in the arrest beheading of Master Malati, also known as Moallem Malati, a Coptic Orthodox Church scribe of Ayyoub Bey El-Defterdar.
 He was one of the Mamluks of Muhammad Bey Abu al-Dhahab and was made general manager of a department to look after national problems when the French under Napoléon Bonaparte occupied Egypt.
 After the French left, the rulers of Egypt assumed the responsibility to protect Master Gergis El-Gohary, Master Wasef, and Master Malati.
 Malati was beheaded at Bab Zoweila in Cairo and subsequently canonized by the Coptic Orthodox Church.

 Manipulated by his maternal Uncle Muhammad Ali, two Janissary chiefs confronted him for their jamakiya pay that he was unable to pay.
 The two drew their swords and rushed at Tahir, and one beheaded him.

 A prolonged battled then ensued between the Albanians and other Ottoman troops, creating a chasm between the two leading forces.
 For a time, Mameluks oscillated between the two factions and also considered regaining power on their own behalf.
 His maternal Uncle Muhammad Ali, one of the regimental commanders, became the leader of the Albanians.
 Realizing he had a weaker position than the other Ottomans, Ali entered into an alliance with the Mameluke leaders Ibrahim Bey and Osman Bey al-Bardisi.

 The two men that killed Tahir Pasha were sentenced to death.

 Funerary complex

-In 1819 a funerary complex with a domed mausoleum was established in Cairo of 15th century Mamluk style architecture that was dedicated to Tahir and other family members.
+In 1819 a funerary complex with a domed mausoleum was established in Cairo in the style of 15th century-Mamluk style architecture that was dedicated to Tahir and other family members.
 It is described in Islamic Art in the 19th Century as the first initiative of Mamluk revival in the 19th century.